PvPClt/project/fsb_en.md

 **INSTRUMENTALIZING TERROR: A BIRD CHORUS AT 100 dB**

 Russia, Moscow.
-A cozy high-rise apartment.
-Relaxing comfortably in armchairs, two Russian intelligence officers talk shop.
+A cozy apartment in a high-rise building.
+Inside — two Russian intelligence officers relaxing comfortably in armchairs.

 **VECHIRKO**: